Disabilities

 Neurological disability

 This refers to an impairment or limitation due to injury or chronic illness that has resulted at the central nervous system, including the brain.
-Diagnoses of neurological disability include, but are not limited to: autism, cerebral palsy, epilepsy, muscular dystrophy, multiple sclerosis, and stroke.
+Diagnoses of neurological disability include, but are not limited to: autism, cerebral palsy, epilepsy, muscular dystrophy, multiple sclerosis, stroke, and post concussion syndrome.

 In many cases, neurological disabilities can cause physical disabilities, impaired learning ability and emotional and personality changes.
 Some of the most common difficulties for persons with neurological disabilities are exhibited in one or more of the following areas: